lepkov/windows-scripts/README.md

 **Windows_7_DisableAero.bat**

-Script configs windows for more perfomance
+Script configs windows for more perfomance.
+Works for Windows 7.

 **setThemeCloseWindow.vbs**

 Sets for Basic theme and closes personalization windows.
 Works for Windows 7.